-The wife and I caught a current-gen horror host’s TV screening of the 1973 reptillian shocker SSSSSSS a few weekends back, and I gleefully pointed out to my disinterested spouse that the mad herpetologist who (quite redundantly) transformed Dirk Benedict into a snake-person was played by veteran actor Strother Martin.
+The wife and I caught a current-gen horror host’s TV screening of the 1973 reptillian shocker SSSSSSS a few weekends back, information pills and I gleefully pointed out to my disinterested spouse that the mad herpetologist who (quite redundantly) transformed Dirk Benedict into a snake-person was played by veteran actor Strother Martin.

 Though Martin was most reknowned for his role (and oft quoted line) as a hard-nose prison official in Cool Hand Luke, I’ll always remember him as one of the gleefully ghoulish peckerwood bounty hunters tasked with bringing down the the Wild Bunch in the film of the same name.